 Many SLPs have amazing skills, but what sets me apart from most is my previous experience and ongoing love of the linguistic aspects of speech and language.

-I also pull from my linguistic experience to deeply target all things speech sounds (think: making sounds and increasing speech clarity) and language development (think: sentence grammar and story level skills).
-All this can easily be accomplished in a virtual setting.
+I pull from my linguistic experience when I target all things speech sounds (think: making sounds and increasing speech clarity) and language development (think: sentence grammar and story level skills).
+All this can easily be accomplished in an online speech therapy setting as well as in-person speech therapy.
+A few of the ways I pull from my linguistic background are:

 Linguistics (the study of language and its structure) gave me a solid foundation for specific speech therapy techniques.
 One example is the phonetic context technique.
-With this technique, I may elicit an 'sh' sound by putting it before or after a long 'ee' sound (like 'she' or 'eesh'), because the tongue position for both is in a similar position..
+With this technique, I may elicit an 'sh' sound by putting it before or after a long 'ee' sound (like 'she' or 'eesh'), because when the tongues says 'ee' it's already in position to say a great 'sh' sound!

-Or I may pull from my anatomy training to give clients a solid grasp of terminology so they easily understand an instruction to "keep the tongue tip down" for a /k/ sound.
+I may pull from my linguistics anatomy training to help give even young clients a solid grasp of terminology so they easily understand an instruction like "try to keep the tongue tip down" for a /k/ sound.

-Having a linguistic mindset, of course I annotate many of my tools with the International Phonetic Alphabet.
+Sneak peak into how linguistics affects me: Having a linguistic mindset, of course I annotate many of my tools with the International Phonetic Alphabet.
 Here are some of my favorite speech sound therapy tools, the Bjorem Speech Sound Cue Cards (by the way, you can buy them here).
-I absolutely had to add the phonetic transcription on the back! so my eyes can quickly scan and locate just the card I need!
+I absolutely had to add the phonetic transcription on the back!

 More about "A Net Speech Blog"